 Students with financial need, that attend schools that are not participating and/or not eligible to participate as a host site for Virginia College Application Week, should talk with their counselor or advisor/coach.
 Many institutions have their own application fee waiver process that students may be eligible for.
 In addition, most institutions accept application fee waivers from ACT and/or SAT/College Board.
 Guidance to access these resources is provided below:

 There is a lot of flexibility in how Virginia College Application Week (VCAW) events are delivered; however, each site is required to adhere to the following:

 - Serve a student population where 50% or greater are eligible for free or reduced price lunch, as most recently reported by VDOE.
-Click here to review your school’s 2016 National School Lunch Program eligibility percentage rate Rates will be updated and posted during the Spring of 2017.
+See the Dept of Education's National School Lunch Program Report to review your school’s National School Lunch Program eligibility percentage rate.

 - School leadership will be informed about the 1-2-3 Go! initiative and related events such as VCAW.